hegde-atri/arch-wiki/StartHere/music.md

-# How to listen too and manage your music.
+# How to listen to and manage your music.
  Simple guide to manage your music more efficiently.

 ## Spotify users